-GRANT APPLICATION GUIDELINE Download: Grant Request Form
+GRANT APPLICATION GUIDELINE Download: OPF-Grant-Application-with-Guidelines

 The Oakland Police Foundation (OPF) was established in 2002 with funds donated from the estate of Harold W. Kerrison, a former Oakland Police Officer and resident.
 The Oakland Police Foundation’s mission is to promote public safety by supporting and providing critical resources for the Oakland Police Department and engaging community organizations and citizens as partners in support of our police officers and their work.

 Grant applications are accepted anytime throughout the year and awarded quarterly (Jan/Apr/Jul/Oct) based on fit with the mission of the Foundation and availability of funds.
 Applicants are encouraged to submit throughout the year as this will ensure time to answer questions and provide additional information if needed.
 All grant requests are evaluated by a subcommittee of the OPF Board prior to presentation of the request to the entire Board.